top of page

 • Reducing muscle tightness in the calf and peroneal muscles

-• Addressing protective muscle guarding
+• Addressing protective muscle guarding around the ankle

-• Supporting tissue recovery after swelling subsides
+• Supporting soft tissue recovery after swelling subsides

 Book an Assessment